 Do you use essential oils for emotions?
 If so, what are your favourites?

 This article first appeared on Lorna McCormack’s site here, and has been re-published with her permission.

 Lorna McCormack is a nutritionist, living foods instructor and specialist in natural plant-based healing remedies including essential oils and herbs.
 Lorna’s journey to a plant-based lifestyle was fueled by her personal health challenges and family illnesses.
 It kickstarted years of study in plant-based therapies, and hundreds of hours counselling patients through their transformations with plant based foods and natural remedies.
 Now, she’s making it her life’s mission to help others discover and excel on their own journey.
-Lorna has created an informative and inspiring free online training on how to bring essential oils into your life to promote total wellbeing and rid your home of toxins.
+Lorna has created an informative and inspiring free online training on how to bring essential oils into your life.